MonMog/MonMog/README.md

 # Background

 I'm a computer engineering student, planning to graduate in early 2027 with a concentration in robotics.
-I am a passionate and eager learner with a deep interest in programming, computer science, and machine learning / AI.
-Additionally, I enjoy exploring the physical aspects of programming, such as working with Arduinos and Raspberry Pis.
-If I don't know much about a topic and I don't have a lot of time, I will be spending most of my time learning and understanding about it.
+I’m driven by my passion for learning.
+I enjoy delving into programming, with a strong curiosity for both software and hardware.
+I also enjoy hands-on work with Arduinos and Raspberry Pis.
+When I take on a new topic, I’m fully committed to diving deep and making sure I understand the ins and outs of it.

 ## Projects
 - Current Project:
-  -  refining my custom GAN to combat against mode collapse.
+  -  refining my custom GAN to combat against mode collapse and to increase image generation quality.

 - Previous Projects:
-  -   Made mods for Abitoic Factor using Lua and open-source software called UE4SS (+1100 unique downloads)
+  -   Developed mods for Abiotic Factor using Lua and UE4SS (an open-source software); surpassed 1,100 unique downloads.
   -   Implemented multiplayer in my Unreal Engine game using Steamworks SDK and API.
-  -   Published several Roblox games using Lua.
+  -   Published multiple Roblox games using Lua.
-  -   2 Minecraft mods using Java.
+  -   Built two Minecraft mods using Java.
-  -   Discord bot that will take music requests using discord API and Python.
+  -   Created a music-request Discord bot with Python, Discord API as well as FFmpeg.

   ## My Tech Stack